cosmos/sdk-tutorials/publish-app-do/index.md

 🌍 Token faucet: http://0.0.0.0:4500
 ```

-Press Ctrl+C to stop the chain that you started with the `starport serve` command.
+Press Ctrl+C to stop the chain that you started with the `starport chain serve` command.

 To confirm the installation (and celebrate your success), start the app: